 When I began this series a few months ago, I intended to focus on the spiritual battle that takes place in my mind.
-I truly believe that spiritual warfare begins in the mind.
+I truly believe that spiritual warfare begins in our minds.
 It is imperative for you as a devoted Christian to guard your heart and soul against the schemes of the enemy.

 Seven things should be evident in the life of a devoted or committed Christian based on my own experiences and struggles.
-I shared 4 of them last time.
+I shared four of them last time.
 They are,

 Dying to Self (We must be willing to surrender our heart to Christ)